mixer/developer-docs/pages/02.reference/05.oauth/landing.md

 # Reauthorizing an application

 If a user is sent to the Authorize endpoint and they have already granted the permissions to the application before, Mixer will automatically skip the approval page for convenience, so the user does not have to approve again.
 In some cases this might be undesirable, and you can force the user to reapprove the application every time by passing approval_prompt=force in the Authorize endpoint's URL.

-# OAuth Scopes

-To request access to a users' account you need to use scopes.
-Scopes limit the amount of access a certain application has to the account.
-The full list of scopes which can be requested are listed below, and are also listed on the endpoints themselves over on the REST API reference.